Circuit Guide

 About Twin Ring Motegi

 Twin Ring Motegi stands as one of Japan's premier motorsport facilities, located in Motegi, Tochigi Prefecture.
-Built by Honda Motor Co., Ltd. and opened in August 1997, this unique circuit features two distinct racing tracks that earned it the "Twin Ring" name.
-The facility underwent a rebranding in March 2022 for its 25th anniversary, becoming "Mobility Resort Motegi," though many still refer to it by its original name.
+Built by Honda Motor Co., Ltd. and opened in 1997, this unique circuit features two distinct racing tracks that earned it the "Twin Ring" name.
+The facility underwent an official rebranding on March 1, 2022, becoming "Mobility Resort Motegi," though many still refer to it by its original name.
 The circuit has played a significant role in Japanese and international motorsport, hosting everything from MotoGP to IndyCar races throughout its history.

 History and Development